christianalfoni/EmptyBox/posts/2015_11_16_Flux-vs-Single-State-Tree.md

 });
 ```

-When defining flow the functional approach gives you something extremely powerful.
-It gives you the power to describe what is happening to you application in great detail, without reading implementation details.
+When defining flow the functional approach gives you something powerful.
+It gives you the power to describe what is happening to you application in great detail, without the verbosity of implementation details.
 The line `items.filter(isAwesome).map(byTitle)` tells you what happens, but the imperative example requires you to read all the implementation details to understand it.
-This might not make much sense with such a simple example, but in big applications with multiple team members it makes all the difference.
+This might not make much sense with such a simple example, but you would be surprised how quickly it becomes beneficial.

 With [Cerebral](http://www.christianalfoni.com/cerebral) you get the same kind of functional flow, though it allows you to build more complex flows like combining asynchronous flows with synchronous flows, parallel asynchronous flows and even conditional flows.
 This is the problem space Cerebral tries to solve.
 Expressing the flow of state changes in your application.
 And since the functions you are referencing in this flow just operates on its argument you get the testability you want.
 And yes, you even get time travel debugging.